UI-Gurus/tutorials/react.md

 export default MyStockList
 ```

-Here we are just defining an object that contains some other objects inside, each one represents a supply.
+It is just an object that contains some other objects inside, each one represents a supply.

-Now, go to the `App.js` file to modify our `App` component:
+The `App.js` file is modified this way:

 ```javascript
 import React, { Component } from 'react';